 Though they disappear after three months, young hoatzin (also known as “stink birds” for their unique stench) have two claws on each wing, which they can use to climb across tree branches or pull themselves out of water onto dry land.
 The claws also help chicks hide from predators: After jumping from their nest into the water below, the little hoatzin swim some distance, then pull themselves on land with their claws.
 When the coast is clear, they use their claws to climb up onto a tree branch.

-Budgerigars, or budgies, a common parakeet, are the only bird species so far discovered who are susceptible to contagious yawning.
+Budgerigars, or budgies, a common parakeet, are the only known bird species susceptible to contagious yawning.
 While humans, dogs, chimps, lab rats, and a few other creatures have all been known to catch each other’s yawns, budgies are the first non-mammal species observed exhibiting the behavior.
 Many scientists believe the unconscious, instinctual response may be a primitive way of showing empathy, or it might be a sign of group alertness.